liebke/avout/README.md

     (with-lock lock
       ... do something)

-The tryLock method doesn't block while waiting for a lock, as the try method does, but instead returns boolean indicating success in obtaining the lock.
+The tryLock method doesn't block while waiting for a lock, instead it returns a boolean indicating whether the lock was obtained.

     (try (.tryLock lock)
       ... do something